QLIC-meets/QLIC-meets.github.io/season5/README.tex.md

 #### Lecture Set 4 (Thursdays; ~~April,16, 23 and 30~~; 2020)

-**POSPONED - date to be defined according to the evolution of the situation at the ULB**
+**POSTPONED - date to be defined according to the evolution of the situation at the ULB**

 | Segment/Date | Slot | Speaker       | Topic | Minutes Allocated | Minutes Spent |
 | ----------|------- | ------------- | ----- | ----------------- | ------------- |